good practices and sound policies that accelerate the effective adoption and use of technologies in teaching and learning.

 Managing Online Education Survey

 The Managing Online Education series of surveys obtains data on the instructional, operational, and technology infrastructure of online operations in higher education.
-The Managing Online Education surveys are now conducted as a partnership of WCET, eCampusAlberta, and BCcampus.
+The Managing Online Education surveys are now conducted as a partnership of WCET, eCampusAlberta, BCcampus, and Connecticut Distance Learning Consortium.
 Through two to three short, focused surveys per year, we seek to learn about trends in how we conduct the business of offering education at a distance throughout the U.S. and Canada.

 The Managing Online Education survey obtains data on the instructional, operational, and technology infrastructure of online programs in higher education.